jessepav/lacygoill-wiki-backup/tmux/capabilities.md

 ---

-Tmux doesn't relay a sequence associated to a canceled capability.
+tmux doesn't relay a sequence associated to a canceled capability.

     $ tmux set -as terminal-overrides '*:smxx@'
     $ tmux detach